Last Updated on May 18, 2021 by queenie mak

 One of the most popular sandwiches at 良粟商號 is the charcoal-grilled chicken, egg sandwich with peanut sauce for NT$85.
 FYI if you are curious, the sandwich is listed in the second section on the left side of the menu, second item.

-And that is exactly what I got, and I added cheese as well and washed it down with a cold winter melon milk tea.
+And that is exactly what I wanted, and I added cheese as well and washed it down with a cold winter melon milk tea.

-There are other sandwiches to choose from like egg and bacon sandwich, with or without their house peanut sauce.
+There are other sandwiches to choose from like egg and bacon sandwiches, with or without their house peanut sauce.
+They all sound fantastic!

 My Chinese isn’t the greatest, and I was a bit nervous about ordering, especially after doing a Google translate on the menu.
 Winter melon milk tea is translated to “sweet mildew, black tea (more rain).”
 But I had a good laugh, though.
 Ha!